Arthur Blomfield

 Sir Arthur William Blomfield ARA FRIBA (6 March 1829 – 30 October 1899) was an English architect.
 He became president of the Architectural Association in 1861; a Fellow of the Royal Institute of British Architects in 1867 and vice-president of the RIBA in 1886.
-He was educated at Trinity College, Cambridge, where he read Architecture.
+He was educated at Trinity College, Cambridge, where he studied Architecture.

 Background

 He was the ninth son of Charles James Blomfield, Anglican Bishop of London, who began a programme of new church construction in the capital.
 Born in Fulham Palace, Arthur Blomfield was educated at Rugby and Trinity College, Cambridge.
 He was then articled as an architect to Philip Charles Hardwick, and subsequently obtained a large practice on his own account.

 The young Thomas Hardy joined Blomfield's practice as assistant architect in April 1862, and the writer remained friends with Blomfield.
 He became president of the Architectural Association in 1861; a Fellow of the Royal Institute of British Architects in 1867 (proposed by George Gilbert Scott, H. Brandon and J. P. Seddon); and vice-president of the RIBA in 1886.
 In 1889, he was knighted.
 He was awarded the Royal Gold Medal in 1891.

 He was twice married.
-His first wife was Caroline Harriet Smith (1840-1882) and his second wife, Lady Blomfield, was an author and humanitarian.
+His first wife was Caroline Harriet Smith (1840–1882) and his second wife, Lady Blomfield, was an author and humanitarian.
 Two of his daughters, Mary Esther and Ellinor Blomfield, were supporters of the suffragette movement and famously made a representation to the King.
 Two of his sons, Charles James and Arthur Conran Blomfield, were brought up to his own profession, and of which they became distinguished representatives.
 His nephew, Sir Reginald Blomfield, apprenticed under him, went on to design numerous buildings, public works, and sculpture, including the Cross of Sacrifice or War Cross, for the Commonwealth War Graves Commission.
 These are in Commonwealth cemeteries in many countries.

 He died at the Royal Society in London on 30 October 1899 aged 70 and was buried on 3 November in Broadway, Worcestershire, where he lived at Springfield House.